 It’s hard to talk about the Greek afterlife without also discussing the king of death himself: Hades.
-The three brothers, Hades, Zeus, and Poseidon all have an important domain under their control.
-Zeus is the king of Olympus, Poseidon is the rules of the sea, and Hades is the god of the Underworld.
+The three brothers, Hades, Zeus, and Poseidon, all have an important domain under their control.
+Zeus is the king of Olympus, Poseidon is the ruler of the sea, and Hades is the god of the Underworld.

 Though he’s often thought of us as the “god of death,” this actually wasn’t his role.
 That title belongs to Thanatos.
 Still, Hades is the ruler of the dead and all of the Underworld.
 Hades feels cursed to this role, trapped as he is in the land under.
 To soothe himself, he focuses on gaining a greater population in his dark land.

 In the Underworld, Hades rules with his queen, Persephone.
 Though he’s assigned to judge and torture the deceased in the Underworld, this was something he often assigned to one of his minions.
 Like death himself, he is not easily moved or changed by stories of grief or sorrow.